 The Coalition shall pay the contractor on the basis of thirteen (13) invoices, the invoices being submitted to the Coalition no later than 15 calendar days following the end of the report period.
 Payment shall be made only for those expenditures incurred in the provision of eligible services to eligible children.
 All monthly payment requests shall be based on actual expenditure reports submitted to the Coalition beginning with the first month of this contract.
 The Coalition is not obligated to pay for costs incurred related to this contract prior to this contract's begin date or after the end date.
 Any balance of unobligated funds which has been advanced or paid to the Contractor must be refunded to the Coalition.
 Any funds paid in excess of the amount to which the Contractor is entitled under the terms and conditions of this agreement must be refunded to the Coalition.
-Expenditures submitted for reimbursement shall be reconciled to the Contractor's accounting system and supportive detail for all expenditures shall be maintained.
+Expenditures will be itemized monthly in the format as approved by the Coalition, as required by the State of Florida.
+All expenditures submitted for reimbursement shall be reconciled to the Contractor's accounting system and supportive detail for all expenditures shall be maintained.
 Supportive detail shall include an audit trail linking all reimbursement transactions to the Contractor's general ledger and shall be identified by appropriate program and OCA.
 The Coalition may monitor this agreement by validating invoices in relationship to services provided and reviewing records and contracts related to those invoices.